 Looking for office ideas to inspire your office design?
-Below you’ll find some of our favorite office design ideas created with RoomSketcher.
-With RoomSketcher it’s easy to visualize your office design ideas in 3D!
+Below you’ll find some of our favorite office design ideas created with the RoomSketcher App.

 Color is a fantastic way to energize your office design, but you want to be careful how you use it.
 Too many colors can be distracting.
 Our favorite idea is to choose one main color and use it to create a focal point.
 For example, if your logo has a color, use it in your office design to reinforce your brand.
 You can also use paint or wallpaper to create an accent wall.
 Add eye-catching furniture or lighting in a fun color.
 Play around with flooring and carpet colors to create patterns, borders, or paths to add interest in conference rooms, meeting spaces and hallways.